Studies have not established the effect of melons on breast cancer

-By melons (Cucumis melo L.), we mean cantaloupe (or muskmelon), honeydew and crenshaw melons.
-Also in this group (known as winter melons) are the less common casaba, Santa Claus (Christmas), Persian and Juan Canary (canary) melons; watermelon is covered in another web page.
-Melons are a good dietary source of vitamin C and also contain some B vitamins.
-Cantaloupe is a good source of vitamin A through its beta-carotene content.
-Melons have been shown to have antioxidant and anti-inflammatory properties, although less powerful than many other fruits.
-Melons have been found to be associated with lower risks of gallbladder, thyroid, and colon cancer.
-Maternal consumption of cantaloupe is associated with lower risk of childhood leukemia in children.
+By melons, we mean cantaloupe (or muskmelon), honeydew and crenshaw melons.
+Also in this group (known as winter melons) are casaba, Santa Claus (Christmas), Persian and Juan Canary (canary) melons; watermelon is covered in another webpage.
+Melons are generally a good dietary source of vitamin C and contain some cucurbitacins.

 Breast cancer-related effects of eating melons